DeepFellow DOCS

 💡 DeepFellow Server requires a MongoDB to be installed.

-Do you have MongoDB installed for DeepFellow Server? [y/n] (n):
+Install a local MongoDB for DeepFellow Server? [y/n] (y):

 💡 A default MongoDB setup is created.